 Data hierarchy in any organization starts with a single data value.
 Data values of various attributes are grouped together for a specific entity or occurrence to form a data record.
 Multiple data records (representing multiple occurrences of same type) are grouped together to form dataset.
 These datasets can reside at any source or application to satisfy the needs of an organization.

 Data quality dimensions behave and are measured differently at each level of data hierarchy.
+Technically speaking, all data quality metrics fall under two broad categories: the first one relates to the data’s intrinsic characteristics, while the second relates to its contextual characteristics.
 See the following image to understand how data quality is assessed at each level.

 A. Intrinsic data quality dimensions